idontnow/installers-4-lutris/star-wars-pit-droids/README.md

   2.2   Double-click on 'QuickTime' to open the QuickTime control panel.

-  2.3   Go to Video Settings and select 'Safe Mode (GDI Only)'.
+  2.3   Go to Video/Advanced Settings and select 'Safe Mode (GDI Only)'.

 **TIPS & TRICKS / KNOWN ISSUES & SOLUTIONS**